 The Core i7 is the most powerful processor in the entire Intel Core line until the introduction of the Core i9.
 However, this CPU is still marketed toward high-end and enthusiast-level consumers with its technical specifications of 4 to 6 cores, 6MB to 12 MB of cache, and 4 to 8 threads.

 It also has faster turbo boost and better onboard graphics than the Core i5, coupled with support for two to eight memory sticks.
 Essentially, Intel has positioned the Core i7 as the ideal CPU for next-generation and high-end desktop and laptop computers.

 The specific advantages of Core i7 over the Core i5 and Core i3 include faster and better processing power and more stable and responsive performance ideal for high-end gaming, seamless high-definition video and audio editing, and extensive multitasking using resource-intensive applications.

 Note that the aforementioned advantages also come with tradeoffs.
 To be specific, the primary disadvantages of Core i7 when compared with Core i5 and Core i3 are higher power consumption that translates further to shorter battery life and higher heat generation, and of course, a more expensive price tag.

 4. Intel Core i9: Next-Gen High-End to Enthusiast-Level

-At the introductory and base levels, the Core i9 features six cores, 8MB cache, and 12 threads.
+Note that the Core i9 features six cores, 8MB cache, and 12 threads at the introductory and base levels.
 However, the higher-end versions and newer generations sport 12 to 18 cores, 16BM to 24MB of cache, and 24 to 32 threads.